AttorneyOnline/tsuserver3/README.md

     - Gives the doc url if blank, updates the doc url
 * **cleardoc**
     - Clears the doc url
+  **eviswap** "number" "number"
+    - Swaps the positions of two pieces of evidence on the IC Evidence tab.
 * **status** "status"
     - Shows current areas status if blank, updates the status
     - Statuses: 'idle', 'building-open', 'building-full', 'casing-open', 'casing-full', 'recess'